Raval97/Web_Application_BetApi/README.md

 # Web Bet Application

 Technologies:
-Java: Spring Boot
+ - Java: Spring Boot
-Frontend: Thymleaf (HTML + CSS)
+ - Frontend: Thymleaf (HTML + CSS)
-database: MySQL
+ - database: MySQL

+ * application use WebSecurityConfigurerAdapter to session maintenance

 Start Page
 User can only watch a list of match and research by the league